-Our audit was conducted for the purpose of forming an opinion on the financial statements of the 115 Trust's basic financial statements.
+Our audit was conducted for the purpose of forming an opinion on the financial statements of the 115 Trust that collectively comprise the 115 Trust's basic financial statements.
 The Schedule of Administrative Expenses, as listed in the table of contents, is presented for purposes of additional analysis and is not a required part of the financial statements.